BurakErguvn/blockchain-sim/README_EN.md

    - Each validator can only create one block, then their authority is revoked

 3. **Transaction Creation and Mining**:
-   - A new transaction is created
+   - A new transaction is created from source to destination
+   - The transaction is digitally signed and verified by the sender
    - The validator receives and processes this transaction (creates SHA-256 hash)
    - A new block is created with the Proof of Work algorithm (requiring a specific number of leading zeros)
    - The hash value resulting from block mining (hash with nonce) is distributed to the entire network